Contact Us Today (424) 372-3112

 What is a Bail Hold Under Penal Code 1275 PC?

-California Penal Code 1275.1 states if probable cause exist to suspect the money or property used to post bail could have come from criminal activity, then bail won't be accepted.
+California Penal Code 1275.1 states that if probable cause exists to suspect the money or property used to post bail could have come from criminal activity, bail will not be accepted.

-In LA criminal courts, this is called a “1275 hold” and can be placed on a defendant by the arresting police officer, a prosecutor, or the judge.
+In LA criminal courts, this is called a “1275 hold” and can be placed on a defendant by the arresting police officer, a prosecutor, or a judge.

-This bail hold defined under PC 1275 can typically be lifted after proof has been presented the bail funds came from a legitimate source.
+This bail hold, defined under PC 1275, can typically be lifted after proof has been presented that the bail funds came from a legitimate source.

 Can I Post Cash Bail Before the Arraignment?

-In Los Angeles, a defendant will typically be able to post a cash bail before they come in front of a judge at their arraignment.
+In Los Angeles, a defendant can typically post cash bail before their arraignment in front of a judge.

 Can I Post Cash Bail Before the Arraignment in Los Angeles?